PGallagher69/iothubs_with_raspberry_pi/02_ssh_into_pi/README.md

-# Connecting to the Raspberry Pi #
+# 02 - SSH-ing into the Raspberry Pi #

 ## Make sure you’ve installed PuTTY! ##